matthi4s/xled-board/README.md

 #### Layout

 This library can read the layout from all Twinkly devices and map them to a 2D grid.
-You can just scan the layout using the Twinkly app.
+You can simply scan the layout using the Twinkly app.
 Make sure to get a 2D layout which should be the default when using the simple scanning feature.
 All devices that you want to use should be grouped and scanned together.
 Any LEDs that shouldn't be part of the layout should be hidden from the scan.